tedarbyshire/trust-tools/README.md

 We will publish the white paper that the team has been working on to lay the groundwork for the upcoming tool development.

 ## Milestone: Prepare for upcoming events
-Dates: Ford - end of October, MozFest 26-28/10
+Dates: MozFest 26-28/10
-We are working towards having a completed model before our two big events.
-With Ford we will test the interest of brands in using the tool (and determine the advantages to them), and at MozFest we will do the same work with consumers.
+We are working towards having a completed model before events.
+At these we will test the value of the tool from both a brand and a user perspective.

 ## Milestone: Compile research
 Date: 09/11